TorrezMN/nvim_recent_file_picker/README.md

 }
 ````

-> 🔁 Replace `'your-username'` with your actual GitHub username.

-You can also use other plugin managers like `lazy.nvim` or `vim-plug` with the correct GitHub path.
+Other plugin managers (like `lazy.nvim`) are also supported — just make sure to run `require("recent_picker").setup()` after loading.

 ---

 ## 🔧 Setup

-After installation, the plugin will automatically start tracking files.
+After installing, the plugin will automatically start tracking recently opened files.

-If you want to call it manually, just require it:
+If you need to set it up manually (optional):

 ```lua
 require("recent_picker").setup()